-The spatial features of the temperature evolution simulated by the three configurations during the early night 226 of IOP12 can be compared (Figure 4).
-At 1800 UTC all three configurations have a similar temperature pattern with 227 warmer air to the east.
+The spatial features of the temperature evolution simulated by the three configurations during the early night of IOP12 can be compared (Figure 4).
+At 1800 UTC, all three configurations have a similar temperature pattern, with warmer air to the east.
 By 2100 UTC the difference between simulations is pronounced.
-UM333 is coldest across 228 the whole domain.
-The UM1.5 does not resolve the spatial variability in temperature, not capturing the hill-valley 229 temperature difference observed.
-Despite the larger bias in the UM100 simulation the contrast between the hill and 230 valley temperatures is more apparent than in the other simulations, but these do not verify as well as the UM333 2 31 when compared to the point observations (Figure 3b).
-This is partly because the UM333 simulation is generally colder 232 which better matches the observations.
-233
+UM333 is coldest across the whole domain.
+UM1.5 does not resolve the spatial variability in temperature, not capturing the hill-valley temperature difference observed.
+Despite the larger bias in the UM100 simulation, the contrast between the hill and valley temperatures is more apparent than in the other simulations, but these do not verify as well as UM333 when compared with the point observations (Figure 3b).
+This is partly because the UM333 simulation is generally colder, which matches the observations better.

-In short, all three configurations of the MetUM evolve valleys that are too warm and hills that are too cold for these radiation fog cases.
+In short, all three configurations of MetUM evolve valleys that are too warm and hills that are too cold for these radiation fog cases.
 This is also evident for each Bedfordshire IOP separately, as well as averaged together (Figure 3a).
-The sub-km scale simulations outperform the UM1.5 in terms of the nocturnal cooling within the valleys in both locations, except the UM100 at Shropshire which is very similar to the UM1.5.
-On the hills the temperature evolution is very similar between all three configurations with the UM333 slightly outperforming the other two configurations and comparing well with the observed temperature in the Shropshire area.
-Our results here are contrary to Hughes et al. (2015) who found that a version of the UM100 had a cold bias in the daily minimum temperature, particularly at a valley site, due to a lack of cloud in the UM100.
-Here, only IOP12 was influenced by cloud and this is discussed further in section 4.
+The sub-km scale simulations outperform UM1.5 in terms of the nocturnal cooling within the valleys in both locations, except for UM100 in Shropshire, which is very similar to UM1.5.
+On the hills, the temperature evolution is very similar between all three configurations, with UM333 slightly outperforming the other two configurations and comparing well with the observed temperature in the Shropshire area.
+Our results here are contrary to those of Hughes et al. (2015), who found that a version of UM100 had a cold bias in the daily minimum temperature, particularly at a valley site, due to a lack of cloud in UM100.
+Here, only IOP12 was influenced by cloud, and this is discussed further in Section 4.

-The pre-fog temperature biases seen in these four cases are expected to impact the timing of fog formation.
-243 All three simulations produce fog for all the events at all the sites, except for IOP17, where the lower resolutions 244 have no fog (Figure 5).
-In IOP12 fog is simulated for the hilltop site (Springhill) where none was observed.
-In most 245 comparisons the simulated fog duration is too short.
-In general, the UM100 forms fog earlier than the other two 246 resolutions, particularly for the Bedfordshire cases, consistent with the pre-fog cooling in the UM100 being closer to 247 the observations (Figure 3).
-However, UM333 forms fog the latest, which is generally less accurate compared to the 248 observations, despite having a smaller warm bias than UM1.5.
-The delay in fog onset in the UM333 compared to the 249 UM1.5 appears to be caused by subtle differences in specific humidity, $\sim 0.1 \text{ g kg}^{-1}$ drier in the lowest 100 m in the 250 UM333.
-251
+The prefog temperature biases seen in these four cases are expected to impact the timing of fog formation.
+All three simulations produce fog for all the events at all the sites, except for IOP17, where the lower resolutions have no fog (Figure 5).
+In IOP12, fog is simulated for the hilltop site (Springhill), where none was observed.
+In most comparisons the simulated fog duration is too short.
+In general, UM100 forms fog earlier than the other two resolutions, particularly for the Bedfordshire cases, consistent with the prefog cooling in UM100 being closer to the observations (Figure 3).
+However, UM333 forms fog the latest, which is generally less accurate compared with the observations, despite having a smaller warm bias than UM1.5.
+The delay in fog onset in UM333 compared with UM1.5 appears to be caused by subtle differences in specific humidity, ~ $0.1 \,\mathrm{g \cdot kg^{-1}}$ drier in the lowest 100 m in UM333.